The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

 Build & Maintain Payment Processing Computer Network

 Even in the earliest days, computer and computer networks held prominent roles in the credit card processing workflow.
-Starting with VisaNet in 1973, a lot of the authorization, clearance, and settlement was processed over networks privately operated by the various card brands.
+Starting with VisaNet in 1973, a lot of the authorization, clearance, and settlement were processed over networks privately operated by the various card brands.
 Today, computer networks are so important in the payment processing workflow that Visa and Mastercard think of themselves as technology companies instead of financial services companies.

 If you read their websites, you might think that the card brands built and operate the entire credit card processing network, but that’s not true.
-The fact is, while credit card associations do operate and maintain a very important part of the processing network, other entities (like the banks) also own and maintain hardware and software connected to this network.
-Still, the portion owned by the card associations directs traffic and routes different information to the appropriate banks, so they do function a little bit like the nerve center of the network.
+The fact is, while credit card associations operate and maintain a very important part of the processing network, other entities (like banks) also own and maintain hardware and software connected to this network.
+Still, the portion owned by the card associations directs traffic and routes different information to the appropriate banks, so they function a little bit like the nerve center of the network.

 Today, a processing request can be transmitted from the merchant to the issuing bank (and go through all the entities along the way) and back again in the blink of an eye, all thanks to the payment processing computer networks that the card associations helped build.

-Preventing & Detecting Payments Related Cybercrimes Through Technology
+Prevent & Detect Payments-Related Cybercrimes Through Technology

 As touched on earlier, the card associations form the PCI Security Council, but the council’s job is limited–it only works on rules that would prevent unauthorized access to the payment processing network.
 The card associations, however, do a lot more than that.
 They each have sophisticated hardware and software that help detect and prevent cybercrime.
-To do so, they analyze large sets of data to detect patterns that suggest fraud, data breach, use of stolen cards, and other unusual activities.
+To do so, they analyze large sets of data to detect patterns that suggest fraud, data breaches, use of stolen cards, and other unusual activities.

 Tokenization is another example of how the card associations use technology to prevent cybercrimes.
 Every card association has its own way of generating a token, but lately Visa, Mastercard, and American Express have worked together on a standard for creating tokens.
 They have submitted a preliminary proposal and are working with EMVCo. to finalize the standard.
 (Discover has not joined this standard-setting effort.)